rageappliedgame/ClientSideGameStorageAsset/README.md

 This asset allows a developer to define and store (model)data in a tree structure.

-Each node in such model, can define its own the datatype and preferred storage location (or inherited the location).
+Each node in such model, can define its own datatype and preferred storage location (or inherited the location).

 Structure and data are stored separately to allow restoring a model from multiple storage locations.